Wasserstein distances and divergences of order $p$ by quantum channels: Introduction

 It is an interesting phenomenon that, according to many of the approaches including the one we follow in the present paper \cite{DPT-AHP,DPT-lecture-notes}, the quantum Wasserstein distance of states \emph{is not a genuine metric,} e.g., states may have positive distance from themselves.
 As a response to this phenomenon, De Palma and Trevisan introduced quadratic quantum Wasserstein divergences \cite{DPT-lecture-notes}, which are appropriately modified versions of quadratic quantum Wasserstein distances, to eliminate self-distances --- see \eqref{eq:quad-qw-div-def} for a precise definition.
 They conjectured that the divergences defined this way are genuine metrics on quantum state spaces \cite{DPT-lecture-notes}, and this conjecture has been recently justified under certain additional assumptions \cite{BPTV-metric-24}.

 In this paper, we propose a non-quadratic generalization of the quantum optimal transport problem relying on quantum channels which was introduced in \cite{DPT-AHP}.
 In particular, we introduce and study $p$-Wasserstein distances and divergences that arise as (linear combinations of) optimal transport costs with specific cost operators mimicking the classical cost $c(x,y)=\norm{x-y}_p^p.$ Finally, we prove triangle inequality for quadratic Wasserstein divergences under the sole assumption that an arbitrary one of the states involved is pure.
 This is a generalization of our previous result in this direction \cite{BPTV-metric-24}.
+It is important to note that ten month after the publication of the first version of this paper, Melchior Wirth proved the triangle inequality for all quadratic quantum Wasserstein divergences in full generality, that is, without any restriction concerning the states involved \cite{wirth-triangle}.